OAKVILLE CAB PAIRING- PAKISTANI BEEF

 Preheat oven to 350°.

-In a 6-quart Dutch oven over medium high heat sear beef short ribs until browned on all sides.
-Remove beef and set aside.
-Add onions and stir, cook for 8-10 minutes or until just starting to turn brown.
 Stir in garlic, ginger, cinnamon, paprika, fennel, coriander, curry powder, garam masala, and salt.
 Cook for a minute or two.
 Add beef stock and stir well scrapping any browned bits.
 Add beef back to pot and cover place in oven for 2½ to 3 hour or until very tender.

-Remove beef and skim off as much fat as possible.
 Remove cinnamon sticks and using a stick blender puree until smooth.
 If a thicker sauce is desired return to heat and reduce to desired consistency.
 Taste add lemon juice and adjust seasoning if needed.

 FOR CELERY ROOT PUREE: